rackerlabs/rackspace-how-to/content/rackspace-email/upload-a-file-to-rackspace-email-plus-cloud-drive.md

     <img src="{% asset_path rackspace-email/rackspace-email-plus-save-a-file-cloud-drive/webmail_drive.png %}" />

-You will see the file that you move to the Cloud Drive.
+You can see the file that you moved to the Cloud Drive.
 You can now access the file from your other desktop devices that have Cloud Drive installed.

 **Warning:** You cannot add files to the **Public Files** folder by using the desktop app. **Public Files** must be added through apps.rackspace.com.